bkesterbyld/maroon-potato/src/pages/usecases.md

           costs.
 With Above, it's possible to rapidly mirror what's in your big iron, SaaS, ERP, WMS, POS, CRM and other systems.
 These data models can be populated through connectors or through Above's API.
-Then the native logic tools can be used for normalization, cleansing and transformation as needed, without coding.
+Then the native logic tools can be used for cleansing and transformation as needed, without coding.

           Once in Above's environment, data sets can be shared with colleagues